hanisjuwaini/Case-Study-Cyclistic-Analysis/README.md

 ![image](https://github.com/hanisjuwaini/Case-Study-Cyclistic-Bike-Share-Analysis/assets/87611715/71520635-5010-40b4-9a24-fa100cbda5e2)

 From April till July, there is an increase in users, which then declines but remains comparatively higher than previous months.
 Those months are in the Spring and Summer seasons which make sense for the high numbers given that the weather is favourable for bike riding.
 The school summer break might be another factor in the peak months (June and July), where more families and kids are out to explore leisurely.
-It's also can be seen that the casual users are prone to using the bikes on weekend, while members are mostly using the bike on weekdays.
+It's also can be seen whereas casual riders' usage tends to peak on the weekends and decline during the week, members' usage is constant throughout the whole week.
 We could assume that the members are using the bike to commute to their workplace or school, while the casual riders are using it for recreational purpose.

 ![image](https://github.com/hanisjuwaini/Case-Study-Cyclistic-Bike-Share-Analysis/assets/87611715/79890f9d-1ee9-4948-8bfe-5825f054427e)

 ![image](https://github.com/hanisjuwaini/Case-Study-Cyclistic-Bike-Share-Analysis/assets/87611715/b89ad155-fabb-42c7-922d-05465fdfa919)

 Based on the charts above, it is not surprising that members are spending less time on bike, with an average of <15 mins daily, as I assumed that they are using it as their transportation to their workplace which is accessible by bikes.
 While casual riders are spending almost 2x more than members for leisure purpose.
-Another note is that whereas casual riders' usage tends to peak on the weekends and decline during the week, members' usage is constant throughout the whole week.

 ![image](https://github.com/hanisjuwaini/Case-Study-Cyclistic-Bike-Share-Analysis/assets/87611715/ad6672ce-990e-4cd6-9c62-a2c04edbfc7f)